Bayesian experimental design without posterior calculations: an adversarial approach: Geostatistical regression example

 \subsection{Model}

 Consider the following geostatistical regression model.
 Here a design $\tau$ is a $d \times 2$ matrix whose rows specify measurement locations.
-The model assumes normal observations with a linear trend and squared exponential covariance function with a nugget effect, giving
+We assume normal observations with a linear trend and squared exponential covariance function with a nugget effect, giving

 For simplicity we assume that $\sigma^2_1, \sigma^2_2$ (observation variance components) and $\ell$ (covariance length scale) are known.
 Hence the unknown parameters are $\theta_1$ and $\theta_2$ (trends).